-Kitty Marion (Katherina Schafer) was born in Westphalia, Germany in 1871.
+Kitty Marion (Katherina Schafer) was born in Westphalia, Germany on 12th March 1871.
 Her mother died when she was two and her stepmother when she was six, both of tuberculosis.
 Her childhood was spent moving between her father, "a strict disciplinarian with a fierce, violent, and evidently uncontrollable temper".
 (1)

 In 1886 she moved to England to be with her sister, Dora.
 After learning English she adopted the name Kitty Marion and became an actress.
 In 1889 she was engaged for the pantomime season in Glasgow.
 According to her biographer, Vivien Gardner: "Her first job was as a chorus member in Robinson Crusoe at the Theatre Royal, Glasgow.
 Between 1889 and 1903, adopting the name Kitty Marion, she developed a modest but successful career in provincial touring theatre as a singer and dancer in musical comedy and pantomime, graduating from the chorus to minor named roles."
 (2)

 Over the next few years she became a star of the musical hall and she was billed as the "Refined Vocal Comedienne".
 In 1899 she appeared at the Prince of Wales Theatre in Liverpool, on the same bill as Vesta Tilley.
 (3) In her autobiography she complained about the "casting couch" tactics of music-hall agents and this was one of the factors that encouraged her to join the Women's Social and Political Union (WSPU) in 1908.
+"For Marion, it was a radical ideology that answered the aggressive and violent assaults she had been subjected to throughout her working life, and offered a clear way to combat the social attitudes that dominated her world - the misogynistic belief that any man had a physical right to any woman's body, without her consent."
 (4)

 Kitty Marion toured the country giving lectures and musical performances.
 She was billed as the "Music Hall Artiste and Militant Suffragette" and after one meeting in Colchester it was reported: "The awe experienced by the audience was quickly succeeded by delight, for the lady proved a charming vocalist".

-Kitty Marion decided she would join this campaign: "I was becoming more and more disgusted with the struggle for existence on commercial terms of sex … I gritted my teeth and determined that somehow I would fight this vile, economic and sex domination over women which had no right to be, and which no man or woman worthy of the term should tolerate."
+Kitty Marion decided she would join this group: "I was becoming more and more disgusted with the struggle for existence on commercial terms of sex … I gritted my teeth and determined that somehow I would fight this vile, economic and sex domination over women which had no right to be, and which no man or woman worthy of the term should tolerate."
+It has been argued that this group included Helen Craggs, Olive Hockin, Lilian Lenton, Miriam Pratt, Norah Smyth, Clara Giveen, Hilda Burkitt, Olive Wharry and Florence Tunks.
+(18)

 As soon as she recovered she went out and broke a window of the Home Office.
 She was arrested and taken back to Holloway Prison.
 After going on hunger strike for five days she was again released to a WSPU nursing home.
 According to her own account, she now set fire to various houses in Liverpool (August, 1913) and Manchester (November, 1913).
 These incidents resulted in a series of further terms of imprisonment during which force-feeding occurred.
 It has been calculated that Kitty Marion endured 232 force-feedings in prison while on hunger strike.